dilawar/pymoose-community/README.md

-__IMP:__ This is fork of https://github.com/BhallaLab/moose-core.
-I had to maintain a separate fork because upstream didn't respond to various PRs I submitted.
-To avoid confusion, I have renamed to fork to `pymoose-community`.
+__IMP:__ This is fork of https://github.com/BhallaLab/moose-core because the upstream didn't respond to various PRs I submitted.
+To avoid confusion, I have renamed this fork to `pymoose-community`.
 I don't intend to maintain compatibility with upstream.

+# About

-This is (forked) core computational engine of [MOOSE simulator](https://github.com/BhallaLab/moose).
+This is core computational engine of [MOOSE simulator](https://github.com/BhallaLab/moose).
 This repository contains C++ codebase and python interface called `pymoose`.
 For more details about original MOOSE simulator, visit https://moose.ncbs.res.in .

 # Installation

-This repository is sufficient for using MOOSE as a python module.
 We provide python package via `pip`.
+Note that you may have to uninstall `pymoose` to install this fork.

     $ pip install pymoose-community --user